CodeMeAPixel/LuaTS/docs/contributing.md

   - Expected behavior
   - Actual behavior
   - Steps to reproduce
   - Environment details (OS, Node.js version, etc.)
 - For feature requests, describe the problem you're trying to solve

+## License

+By contributing to LuaTS, you agree that your contributions will be licensed under the project's [MIT License](https://github.com/codemeapixel/luats/blob/main/LICENSE).
+  - Environment details (OS, Node.js version, etc.)
+- For feature requests, describe the problem you're trying to solve